rundeck/docs/docs/README.md

 If you're looking for documentation of older versions of Rundeck, you can access them at the [Old Versions](/manual/old-docs.md) section.

-## Process Automation (Commercial Offering)
+## Process Automation

-Rundeck's Process Automation, the commercial offering, provides additional features to further enhance your automation capabilities:
+Process Automation, the commercial offering, provides additional features to further enhance your automation capabilities:

 ### Enterprise Support